Chrono-Divide/PgBackupRestoreTool/README.md

 - Async connection testing to avoid UI freezing when listing databases
 - Concurrent stdout/stderr reading to prevent deadlocks on large `psql -l` output
 - `-w` flag automatically added to prevent blocking password prompts
+- Schema cleanup options disabled for custom-format restores to avoid confusion

 ## 🧑‍💻 How to Use